A message from our director

 I am grateful to the Department of Political Science and the College of Arts and Sciences for their support.
 Importantly, I am grateful to Susan (who passed away in 2015) and Gary Duck who have provided resources to fund several of our activities.
 Gary and Susan are UW alumni and have generously supported the political science department over several years.
 Susan passed away in December 2015 after a prolonged illness.

 Dick Wesley, who is with us no more, was a generous benefactor of the political science department and an important part of our intellectual activities.
 In 2015, the Center hosted the inaugural Richard B. Wesley Conference on Research Frontiers in Environmental Politics and Governance (EPG).
-The 2016 EPG conference was hosted by ETH Zurich, 2017 conference by Indiana University, Bloomington, the 2018 conference by Stockholm University, the 2019 conference by UC Santa Barbara, and the 2020 conference will be hosted by University of Oslo.
+The 2016 EPG conference was hosted by ETH Zurich, 2017 conference by Indiana University, Bloomington, the 2018 conference by Stockholm University, the 2019 conference by UC Santa Barbara, the 2020 and 2021 online conferences by University of Oslo, and the 2022 Conference will be hosted by Penn State University.

-Mel Belding, a longitme supporter of the Center, has instituted the Mel Belding Travel and Research Grant to support the conference travel of Graduate Fellows associated with the Center.
+Mel Belding, a longtime supporter of the Center, has instituted the Mel Belding Travel and Research Grant to support the conference travel of Graduate Fellows associated with the Center.

 I welcome your participation in the Center’s activities in any capacity as you deem fit.
 Should you have ideas on how we can do a better job of supporting the Center’s mission, feel free to contact me.